iosapptransfer/iosapp/README.md

-I need to buy apps that are already approved on the AppStore.
+My name is Meng Du, I need to buy apps that are already approved on the AppStore.
 Any kind, any functionality, any complexity is welcome, and no limitation in quantity.